chabermehl/fantastic-octo-spork/README.md

 * Provides constant health regen for 10 seconds after picking up a SOLAR EW.

 ### Example Mod Configuration

+These are some example builds and ways these EW mods can be configured.

 #### Build 1